 Array CGH analysis is a high-resolution diagnostic examination and is indicated for patients with the following criteria:

-- Congenital malformations (e.g. heart defects, kidney malformations)
+- Congenital anomalies (e.g. heart defects, hand abnormalities)

 - Malformations and dysfunctions of the brain